Create an app from scratchContribute

 Great !
 You've created an hello world app !
 Let's see how to manage the views and data by adapting it to get the template counter app.

-The counter view
+The counter JSON view

 Let's define it in the new src/views/counter.js